The following guidelines provide a framework in which to interpret various legal issues that may arise.

 - All communication written for a participant’s file should be simple, professional, clear, and specific.
 There should be no judgment or personal comments included - only the facts.
 It is important to remember that all documentation can be used and will be subject to production if a legal action arises.

-- Special note on E-mail as Legal Evidence: E-mail messages, like any paper document, can be used as legal evidence in litigation and can be required to be produced when a legal action arises.
-It is important to exercise good judgment when exchanging E-mail within AFS and with people outside the organization.
-Also, AFS cannot control information sent by E-mail once it has been sent, and messages may be forwarded or sent to unintended recipients.
-Since it may be possible for unintended recipients to read E-mail messages all comments and materials that may be considered harmful or embarrassing to others should not be sent via E-mail.
+- Special note on email as legal evidence: email messages, like any paper document, can be used as legal evidence in litigation and can be required to be produced when a legal action arises.
+It is important to exercise good judgment when exchanging email within AFS and with people outside the organization.
+Also, AFS cannot control information sent by email once it has been sent, and messages may be forwarded or sent to unintended recipients.
+Since it may be possible for unintended recipients to read email messages all comments and materials that may be considered harmful or embarrassing to others should not be sent via email.

-- A good practice is to carefully review all messages before sending them.
+- A best practice is to carefully review all messages before sending them.
 While reviewing the message, imagine that everyone involved is also receiving the message.
 If this would cause significant problems, perhaps a telephone call or a re-worded message would be a better approach.

 Bank Accounts and Cell Phones